cqframework/cqf-tooling/tooling/src/main/java/org/opencds/cqf/tooling/operations/dateroller/README.md

 # RollTestDataDates

-This operation takes a file or a directory and rolls forward dates in resources and cds hook requests.
+This operation takes a file or a directory and updates the date elements in FHIR resources and CDS Hooks requests.
 It then overwrites the original files with the updated ones.

-## Description of Operation

-If a resource in a xml or json file has an extension
+If a resource in a xml or json file has the following extension

     http://fhir.org/guides/cdc/opioid-cds/StructureDefinition/dataDateRoller

 and if the current date is greater than the valueDuration set in that extension (i.e. 30 days) that resource will have its date, period, dateTimeType, etc. fields changed according to the relation of the date in that field to the dateLastUpdated value in the extension.
 This also applies to cds hook request test data.
 If the extension is not